kentontroy/CDP7_MultinodeDeployment/README-troubleshooting.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-## Failure to get the latest certificate for Yum repo for PostGresql
+## Failure to get the latest certificate for Yum repo for PostgreSQL
 ```
 If a certificate does not download or if a Yum repository needs to be manually installed on the Master node, consider: